 Individually, the factors below are not enough to justify preventive measures for VTE.
 But a combination of two or more may be cause for action – and could influence the type and duration of the prevention treatment.

-- Prior VTE — Patients with a previous episode of VTE have a high chance of recurrence.
+- Prior VTE — People with a previous episode of VTE have a high chance of recurrence.

-- Age — Patients older than 40 years are at higher risk, and that risk doubles with each subsequent decade.
+- Age — People over 40 are at higher risk, and that risk doubles with each decade.

-- Obesity --- people with obesity have 2 times the risk of VTE as people with normal weight, and the higher the weight, the higher the risk.
+- Obesity — People with obesity have increased risk of VTE, and the higher the weight, the higher the risk.

-- Immobility — Prolonged immobility combined with other major risk factors increases the likelihood of VTE.
+- Immobility — Prolonged immobility, such as during long travel, combined with other major risk factors increases the likelihood of VTE.
+The blood is slowed during immobility for long periods and high altitude can activate the clotting system.

 - Physical inactivity

-- A genetic predisposition to VTE or a family history of VTE (especially in a first degree relative – parent, sibling)
+- A genetic predisposition to VTE or a family history of VTE (especially in a first-degree relative like a parent or sibling)

 - Older maternal age